garden-io/garden/README.md

 * **You keep all your services in a single repository** _(multi-repo support coming soon!)._
 * **You really don't want to spend your precious hours building your own developer tooling!**

-If that sounds right for you, please give it a go and don't hesitate to report issues or come right over to our [Gitter](https://gitter.im/garden-io/Lobby#) for a chat!
+If that sounds right for you, please give it a go and don't hesitate to report issues.

 ## Features